Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 How to get your BRN and CRN in Hong Kong

-• To obtain a Business Registration Number (BRN), you must complete business registration with the Inland Revenue Department (IRD) within one month of starting business activities in Hong Kong.
+• Complete business registration with the IRD within one month of starting business activities.

-• You can typically register online or by submitting an application through the appropriate channels, along with the required information and the applicable fee.
+• Register online or by submitting an application with the required information and fee.

-• Once registration is processed, your business registration number will appear on your Business Registration Certificate (BRC).
+• Once processed, your BRN appears on your Business Registration Certificate.

-• To obtain a Company Registration Number (CRN), you need to incorporate a company with the Companies Registry.
+• Incorporate a company with the Companies Registry.

-• In many cases, incorporation and business registration can be completed at the same time using Hong Kong’s one-stop company and business registration process.
+• In many cases, incorporation and business registration are completed together through the one-stop company and business registration process.

-• End-to-end business setup support: Sleek supports company setup and registration processes so your business registration number and company registration number are issued correctly and recorded properly from day one.
+• End-to-end business setup support: Sleek supports company setup and registration so your BRN and CRN are issued and recorded correctly from day one.

 • Clear, transparent pricing: Upfront, all-inclusive pricing helps you manage registration and compliance costs without unexpected fees.